AndroidPrior/androidprior/README.md

 Simple bat script.
 The comments tell you what each bit of code does.

-If you accidentally ran this and want to remove it, ownlaod the remover.bat
+If you accidentally ran this and want to remove it, downlaod the remover.bat